-- 1. How will the public access the project site? - Describe the project location and the populations to be served by the project.
+- 1. How will the public access the project site? - 2.
+Describe the project location and the populations to be served by the Project.
 Address local, regional and statewide uses, if appropriate.
 Identify new populations served. - 3.
-Describe how the project is in, or close to, population centers and the various transportation methods that are available for the public to access the project, including streets and highways, public transportation, non-motorized trails or routes of travel and other access routes. - 4.
-Describe any limits to public access such as parking, hours of operation, available staffing, user fees, seasonal restrictions or other ecological considerations. - 5.
-Describe discussions you have had with interest groups concerned with this parkway. - 6.
+Describe how the Project is in, or close to, population centers and the various transportation methods that are available for the public to access the project, including streets and highways, public transportation, non-motorized trails or routes of travel and other access routes.

+- 4. Describe any limits to public access such as parking, hours of operation, available staffing, user fees, seasonal restrictions or other ecological considerations. - 5.
 Has the issue of competing interests between public access and ecological protection been addressed?
 Explain.